Zulko/moviepy/docs/getting_started/clips.rst

    :width: 128 px
    :align: center

+Note: three next sections are in construction

 VideoFileClip
 """""""""""""""
+See :py:class:`~moviepy.video.io.VideoFileClip.VideoFileClip`.

 ImageClip
 """"""""""
+See :py:class:`~moviepy.video.VideoClip.ImageClip`.

 TextClip
 """""""""""""""
+See :py:class:`~moviepy.video.VideoClip.TextClip`.

 Mask clips
 ~~~~~~~~~~~~~~

-when it is composed with other clips (see :ref:CompositeVideoClips)
+A mask is a special video clip which indicates which pixels will be visible when a video clip carrying this mask will be composed with other video clips (see :ref:`CompositeVideoClips`).

-The fundamental difference is that standard masks output frames with 3 coomposants (R-G-B) per pixel, comprised between 0 and 255, while a mask has just one composant per pixel, between 0 and 1 (1 indicating a fully visible pixel and 0 a transparent pixel).
+The fundamental difference between masks and standard clips is that standard clips output frames with 3 components (R-G-B) per pixel, comprised between 0 and 255, while a mask has just one composant per pixel, between 0 and 1 (1 indicating a fully visible pixel and 0 a transparent pixel).
+Seen otherwise, a mask is always in greyscale.

 When you create or load a clip that you will use as a mask you need to declare it: ::

     mclip = VideoClip(makeframe, duration=4, ismask=True)
     mclip = ImageClip("my_mask.jpeg", ismask=True)
     mclip = VideoClip("myvideo.mp4", ismask=True)

 In the case of video and image files, if these are not already black and white they will be converted automatically.

 Any video clip can be turned into a mask with ``clip.to_mask()``, and a mask can be turned to a standard RGB video clip with ``my_mask_clip.to_RGB()``.

+Masks are treated differently by many methods (because their frames are different) but you can do with a mask pretty much everything you can do with a standard clip: you can cut it, edit it, preview it, write it to a video file, make snapshots, etc.

 .. _renderingAClip: